maxap/PredatoryJournalBlocker/README.md

 # Predatory Journal Blocker (PJB)
 Predatory Journal Blocker is a practical browser extension for Chromium based browsers such as Google Chrome, Opera or Vivaldi.
+It is supposed to accidentally accessing articels of so called "predatory journals" when doing research, to maintain a high quality of source material,

 This plugin utilizes the work done by revengeday/axelspringerblocker